ShadeSlayer1467/Games/README.md

-# Console and MonoGame Games Collection
+# Console Games Collection

-Welcome to the Console and MonoGame Games Collection!
-This repository contains a series of games developed in C#, featuring both classic console games and MonoGame implementations.
+Welcome to My Console Games Collection!
+This repository contains a series of games developed in C#, featuring classic games in the console.
 The games are simple yet fun, offering an engaging experience right in your console window.

 ## Table of Contents